Openhab-Nodes/website/content/en/userguide/backup_restore.md

 ### What data is covered

-The snapshot system of openHAB X covers all configured user accounts, Things, Rules, and service configuration.
+The snapshot system of OHX covers all configured user accounts, Things, Rules, and service configuration.
 A backup additionally covers Time-Series data.

 A typical backup for a 5 addons installation that has run for 2 months with a decent amount of configuration changes and time-series enabled Things is about 250kb.